ASTRA-Safety/IMCA/README.md

 | **IMCA+ Tier 2**   | 55–88%                   | 12–45× reduction (theoretical); full system                    |
 | **IMCA+ Tier 3**   | 30–65%                   | 35–70× reduction (theoretical); governance/international adoption|

->*The >99% value is a conservative analytical bound for “removable-constraint” architectures at ASI scale.
+>*The >99% value is a conservative analytical bound for "removable-constraint" architectures at ASI scale.
 See paper for details and limits.

 > These are not empirical claims—ranges remain subject to peer review, independent parameterization, and empirical testing.
 Transparency beats security theater.